 We hope the synthetic data will also be useful for investigating issues that require information regarding the joint distribution of specific categories of household production and expenditures.
 As noted earlier (see Appendix A of Chapter 3), the favorable conclusion about our imputation strategy that emerged from our validation exercise was restricted to the joint distribution of total household production and total expenditures.
 In this section, we examine specific subsets of spending and household production to illustrate the synthetic data's potential uses rather than offer a full-fledged study of the particular topics.

 We begin with food and assess the existence of an inverse relationship between the share of food expenditures in total food expenditures (a measure of the degree to which food requirements are met via outsourcing) and household hours of “cooking.”
 Next, we explore the relationship between childcare expenditures and hours of childcare.
-For married-couple families, our focus is on the intrahousehold division of childcare responsibilities and to investigate if our synthetic data indicate that dual-earner families that spend, on average, more on childcare than “male-breadwinner” families also display a lower share of wives’ in total family hours of childcare.
-We also examine if families with children and a single employed reference person that purchase childcare services engage in lower hours of childcare than their counterparts that do not.
+For married-couple families, we are focused on the intrahousehold division of childcare responsibilities and investigating whether our synthetic data indicate that dual-earner families who spend, on average, more on childcare than “male-breadwinner” families also display a lower share in wives’ total family hours of childcare.
+We also examine if families with children and a single employed reference person who purchase childcare services engage in a lower number of hours of childcare than their counterparts who do not.
 Our findings are generally consistent with economic intuition.
 However, they must be considered tentative because we do not account for the data's special features, and some of our estimates are generated from a relatively small number of observations, as discussed below.

 Food preparation

 The average household expenditures on food constituted about 16 percent of the monthly average total expenses of about $4,700.
-Spending on food consumed at home accounted for two-thirds of total food expenditures, and food away from home made up the remainder.
+Spending on food consumed at home accounted for two-thirds of total food expenditures, and spending on food away from home made up the remainder.
 Households also perform a considerable amount of household production devoted to the preparation of food and drinks as well as cleaning up afterward (referred to as “cooking” here).
-On average, cooking accounted for about 17 percent of the monthly total household production hours of 220.
+On average, cooking accounted for about 17 percent of monthly total household production hours of 220.
 As expected, it is also an almost universal activity with a participation rate of 94 percent.

 Food expenditures differ considerably by household size and composition (Figure 5-8, Panel A).
 Several factors are at play, and let us note a few.
 Variations in need exist among households because more people require more food, with children requiring, generally, less food than adults.
 Then, there are economies of scale in expenditures (e.g., the price per quart of soft drink purchased in a 20oz vs. 2-liter bottle), which can dampen the variation.
 On the other hand, the means to afford more and higher-priced food varies across households, partly as a function of the number of earners, which also exerts an influence over the variation in food expenditures.